specklesystems/speckle-docs/user/powerbi.md

 :::

+### Experimental: Fetching the commit data in a structured way

+As of version `0.0.15`, you can fetch the commit data while preserving the structure of the data that was sent.

+This new function does not output the user functions
 ### Accessing Private Streams 🔒

+#### With a Personal Access Token

 If you're having issues connecting to your private stream, make sure you set an `Access Token` on your Profile.
 This is how you do it: